emosheeep/lockfile-conflicts/README.md

 2. Add git config to local repository, you can view them through `git config -l --local`.
 3. Add shell scripts to some git hooks, which helps to execute custom script at proper time.

-Don't worry, all of these can be removed easily by execute `npx lockfile uninstall [--force]`
+Don't worry, all of these can be removed easily by execute `lockfile uninstall [--force]`

 # About merge driver